dr-guangtou/daily_astroph/astroph-1811.md

 #### [A numerical twist on the observational spin parameter, λR](https://arxiv.org/abs/1811.06148)
+    - **Interesting**
+    *  The goal of this paper is to examine the relationship between the observationally deduced λR and one of the most commonly used theoretical spin parameters in the literature, the Bullock et al. (2001) λ′
+    * we confirm that there are strong positive correlations between λR and measurement radius, and strong negative correlations between λR and size of the PSF, for late-type galaxie

 #### [Supermassive Black Holes with High Accretion Rates in Active Galactic Nuclei.
 VIII.
 Structure of the Broad-Line Region and Mass of the Central Black Hole in Mrk 142](https://arxiv.org/abs/1811.06302)

 #### [A high space density of L* Active Galactic Nuclei at z~4 in the COSMOS field](https://arxiv.org/abs/1811.06404)
+    * We ended up with 16 spectroscopically confirmed AGNs at 3.6 < z < 4.2 down to a magnitude of iAB=23.0 for an area of 1.73 deg2.
+This leads to an AGN space density of ∼ 1.6 × 10−6Mpc−3 (corrected) at z ∼4 for an absolute magnitude of M1450 = −23.5.
+This is higher than previous measurements and seems to indicate that AGNs could make a substantial contribution to the ionizing background at z ∼ 4.

 #### [SDSS-IV MaNGA: Signatures of halo assembly in kinematically misaligned galaxies](https://arxiv.org/abs/1811.06408)
+    - **Relevant, Interesting**
+    * We select a sub-sample of ∼900 central galaxies from the MaNGA survey with defined global position angles (PA; angle at which velocity change is greatest) for their stellar and Hα gas components up to a minimum of 1.5 effective radii (Re).
+    * We find, at fixed halo mass, no statistical difference in these properties between our kinematically aligned and misaligned galaxies.
+We suggest that the lack of correlation could be indicative of cooling flows from the hot halo playing a far larger role than ‘cold mode’ accretion from the cosmic web

 #### [Deep Chandra Observations of ESO 428-G014: IV.
 The Morphology of the Nuclear Region in the Hard Continuum and Fe Kα Line](https://arxiv.org/abs/1811.06436)

 #### [The trajectories of galaxies in groups: mass loss and preprocessing](https://arxiv.org/abs/1811.06530)
+    - **Relevant**
+    * 模拟研究group尺度的上的预处理过程：We categorize galaxies that were always in distinct haloes as unaccreted, galaxies that were distinct before accretion onto the main group as single, and galaxies that were in external sub-groups before accretion onto the main group as grouped.
+    * Both single- and group-accreted galaxies begin to lose dark matter and gas after first accretion onto any host but continue to grow in stellar mass.
+    * Single galaxies continue to form stars until the group virial radius is crossed, when they begin to lose both dark matter and gas.
+Grouped galaxies peak in mass when joining their external sub-group, indicating that they experience preprocessing
+    * These differing histories place unaccreted, single and grouped galaxies in distinct regions of the stellar mass-to-halo mass (SMHM) relation.

 #### [The Non-Uniformity of Galaxy Cluster Metallicity Profiles](https://arxiv.org/abs/1811.05987)
+    - **Interesting**
+    * On average, we find a mild dependence of the core metallicity with the average temperature
+    * We identify the cause of this mild dependence to be due to relaxed systems only; disturbed systems do not show this trend
+    * The radial profiles of relaxed systems are centrally peaked and show a steep decrease with radius, flattening beyond 0.3-0.4R500.
+The metallicity of disturbed systems is also higher in the center but at much lower values than what is observed for relaxed objects.
+    * The scatter of the radial profiles is quite large, but while for relaxed systems it decreases almost monotonically as function of the radius, for disturbed systems it shows a significant boost at large radii.
+    * Systems with a central radio source have a flatter profile indicat- ing that central AGNs are an efficient mechanism to uplift and redistribute the metals in the ICM.

 #### [Measurement of the Splashback Feature around SZ-selected Galaxy Clusters with DES, SPT and ACT](https://arxiv.org/abs/1811.06081)